Manoj007777/Sales_Forecasting/README.md

 # 📈 Sales Forecasting using Machine Learning

 An end-to-end Machine Learning project that predicts future sales using historical sales data.
-This project demonstrates the complete machine learning workflow, including data cleaning, exploratory data analysis (EDA), feature engineering, model building, evaluation, and model deployment preparation.
+This project demonstrates the complete machine learning workflow, including data cleaning, exploratory data analysis (EDA), feature engineering, model building, evaluation, and model persistence.

 ---

 # 📌 Project Overview

-Sales forecasting helps businesses estimate future sales based on historical data, enabling better inventory management, budgeting, and business planning.
+Sales forecasting is a crucial business task that helps organizations estimate future sales based on historical data.
+Accurate forecasting supports better inventory management, budgeting, and strategic business planning.

-In this project, raw sales data was cleaned and preprocessed before training a **Linear Regression** model to predict future sales.
-Various visualizations were created to analyze sales trends, regional performance, and model predictions.
+In this project, historical sales data was cleaned, analyzed, and used to train a **Linear Regression** model for predicting future sales.
+The project includes data preprocessing, exploratory data analysis (EDA), visualization, model training, evaluation, and saving the trained model.

 ---